AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 Can an Aviatrix Access Account be multi-cloud?
 -----------------------------------------------

-An Aviatrix Cloud Account can correspond to multiple cloud accounts.
-For example, it can contain credentials for an AWS IAM account, Azure account and GCloud account.
+No. An Aviatrix Cloud Account corresponds to one cloud account of one cloud type.
+You can create multiple Cloud Accounts to support multi cloud and multi account deployment environment.

 How do we apply Azure role-based access control to an Aviatrix Azure account?
 --------------------------------------------------------------------------